unball/Firmware/README.md

 ## Uploading
 **IF USING A EXTERNAL POWER SUPLY, USE THE ADAPTED NO POWER USB CABLE**

-Using the platformIO extention options to build and upload the code (pressing the teensy config button may be needed).
+Use the platformIO extention options to build and upload the code (pressing the teensy config button may be needed).